 Once you have been admitted to Scholars Academy, you do not need to reapply every year.

 Joining the Scholars Academy is free of cost.
-There are no associated fees to enjoy the benefits of the program including all events such as our annual fall retreat in Banff.
+There are no associated fees to enjoy the benefits of the program including all events such as our fall retreat.

 Students are expected to attend core programming events, which include the Fall and Winter Retreats, Mentorship Breakfasts, Insights: Speaker Series, and Year End Celebration.